 - Parainfluenza virus (CPiV) – frequently included as core vaccine in U.S. and Canadian practices

 - Rabies – recommended as core for all dogs

 These vaccines are administered only to dogs whose geographical location, local environment, or lifestyle place them at risk of contracting each of the speciﬁc infections.

 - Borrelia burgdorferi (Lyme)

 *Vaccines listed are licensed by the USDA and may not be available in all countries.

-In an article written on the VCA hospitals website, Dr Krista Williams and Dr Ernest Ward have this to say about vaccinations and senior dogs:
+In an article written for VCA hospitals, Dr. Krista Williams and Dr. Ernest Ward have this to say about vaccinations and senior dogs:

-Dr Marty Becker says – “older pets have little risk of developing these infectious diseases if they were effectively vaccinated as puppies or kittens and developed an immune response.
+Dr. Marty Becker says – “older pets have little risk of developing these infectious diseases if they were effectively vaccinated as puppies… and developed an immune response.
 But that doesn’t mean there is no risk to an older pet.”

 The infectious diseases he’s referring to are parvo and distemper.
 The reason for the low risk is because they would have already been vaccinated against these diseases several times including boosters.